denoland/manual/node/how_to_with_npm/mysql.md

 await connection.end();
 ```

-For more on mysql2 you can check out their documentation
+For more on `mysql2`, check out their documentation
 [here](https://github.com/sidorares/node-mysql2).